garabedium/text-twister/README.md

 ## Roadmap
-[X] - Validation: Select words that are only a-z: no periods, dashes, accents, capital letters etc [X] - Validation: Remove letters from scrambled word that have already been taken [] - Game: Award points based on word size.
+[X] - Validation: Select words that are only a-z: no periods, dashes, accents, capital letters etc [X] - Validation: Remove letters from scrambled word that have already been taken [X] - Game: Award points based on word size.
-[] - Game: Levels: Advance automatically to next level if you solve a 6 letter word [] - Game: Set 90 second timer
-[] - UI: Feedback if string isn't a valid word
+[] - Game: Set 90 second timer, hide game and offer reset when time runs out, or advance to next level [] - Game: Levels: Advance automatically to next level if you solve a 6 letter word [] - UI: Feedback if string isn't a valid word

 ## APIs